ApiRTC/ApiRTC-ionic-demo/README.md

 # ApiRTC on Ionic
-This tutorial explains you how to use apiRTC and to build an application for iOS and/or Android.
+This tutorial explains you how to use apiRTC and to build an application for iOS.

 First of all you need to install Ionic.
 Please follow [this link](http://ionicframework.com/getting-started/) to get started with ionic